-NOTE.-Officers in possession of blue Mess Dress formerly authorised for R.M.
+NOTE.-Officers in possession of R.M.A. pattern Mess Dress, and Officers in possession of blue Mess Dress formerly authorised for R.M.
 Band Service and Schoolmasters are permitted to wear it until replacement is necessary.
-THIS PATTERN WILL CEASE TO BE WORN AFTER 31ST MARCH, 1935.
+THESE PATTERNS WILL CEASE TO BE WORN AFTER 31ST MARCH, 1933, AND 31ST MARCH, 1935, RESPECTIVELY.

 19. Waterproof Coat.-Khaki coloured gabardine, double-breasted, with waist-belt, shoulder-straps, with badges of rank.
 Two detachable linings, one of oiled linen, another of fleece, optional.
-Badges of rank to be in gilt metal.

-20. Drab Service Dress.-As laid down for Officers of the Army wide Dress Regulations for the Army.
+20. Drab Service Dress.-As laid down for Officers of the Army vide Dress Regulations for the Army.
 Cap and Collar badges, buttons and badges of rank as described in paras.
 5, 9 and 10, but in bronze (Patterns can be seen at Admiralty Pattern Rooms).

 21. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown chased.
-Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size- $32\frac{1}{2}$ ins. long and 1 in. wide at the shoulder; hilt, total length, $5\frac{1}{2}$ to $5\frac{1}{2}$ ins.; grip, total length, 5 ins. to 51⁄2 ins. to suit the size of the hand; Weight, approximately 2 lbs.
+Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size- $3\frac{1}{2}$ ins. long and 1 in. wide at the shoulder; hilt, total length, $5\frac{1}{2}$ to $5\frac{3}{4}$ ins.; grip, total length, 5 ins. to $5\frac{1}{2}$ ins. to suit the size of the hand; Weight, approximately 2 lbs.
 2 oz. without scabbard.

-Note.-Officers in possession of R.M.A. pattern are permitted to wear the sword during service.
+NOTE.-Officers in possession of R.M.A. pattern are permitted to wear the sword during service.